Long search looms for Malaysia jet, families renew protests

 "Australia intends to bring the wreckage ashore at Perth and hold it securely for the purposes of the Malaysian investigation," the spokeswoman said.

-Australian Prime Minister Tony Abbott on Sunday appointed a former chief of Australia's defense forces, Air Chief Marshal Angus Houston, to lead a new Joint Agency Coordination Centre
+Australian Prime Minister Tony Abbott on Sunday appointed a former chief of Australia's defence forces, Air Chief Marshal Angus Houston, to lead a new Joint Agency Coordination Centre (JACC).

 The JACC will coordinate communication between all international partners as well as with the families of passengers, many of whom are expected to travel to Perth.